 Parson splits with Greitens on sports complex tax credits

-JEFFERSON CITY, Mo.
-(AP) _ Lt.
+JEFFERSON CITY, Mo. – Lt.
 Gov. Mike Parson says he can’t support tax credits for a proposed ice rink complex in suburban St. Louis, even though Gov. Eric Greitens supports the plan.

 The St. Louis Post-Dispatch reports Parson said a sports complex should get state tax credits while the administration is refusing to issue tax credits for low-income housing that would help senior citizens and veterans.